sankarML/CSP-MvCDA/README.md

 To run the code make sure that you use the suitable parameters.
 Here, the lists for alpha and gamma are provided, which have been use to conduct the expeiment for the proposed method:
 alpha_list = [0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0],
 gamma_list = [0.0001, 0.001, 0.01, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0].
-for example, alpha = 0.4 and beta = 0.001 is taken for ALOI.
+The best result is obtained by exhaustively searching the parameter space. for example, alpha = 0.4 and beta = 0.001 is the optimal parameter for ALOI.
-The best result is obtained by exhaustively searching the parameter space.

 Script to run CSP-MvCDA: